 Forming a startup is a very arbitrary process.
 Often, startup members are formed by a group of like-minded individuals who share a collective vision.
 However, passion isn’t enough to fuel a business, which is why only a handful of startups end up surviving.
 Harvard Business Review says 60% of new ventures fail because of problems with the team.
 One primary reason for this is that startups focus too much on the improvement of the product or service, forgetting that having a good team is half the battle.

-In the first few years of a startups’ life, funding is dependent on investors instead of revenue.
-Thus having a financial expert is essential to ensure that a startup isn’t running itself dry.
+In the first few years of a startup’s life, funding is dependent on investors instead of revenue.
+Thus, having a financial expert is essential to ensure that a startup isn’t running itself dry.
 The expert is able to determine how many sales must be made in order to breakeven.
 Moreover, they’re able to keep the team grounded in terms of spending and budget.
 A financial expert is there to project future sales and revenues as well.